I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ne-d3dukmdt-d3dddi_color_space_type.md

-The following color parameters are defined:

-Defines the color space of the color channel data.

-Indicates which integer range corresponds to the floating point [0..1] range of the data.
-For video, integer YCbCr data with ranges of [16..235] &amp; [8..247] are usually mapped to normalized YCbCr with a ranges of [0..1] &amp; [-0.5..0.5].

-Cositing indicates a horizontal or vertical shift of the chrominance channels relative to the luminance channel.

-In most cases, the transfer matrix can be determined from the primaries.
-For some cases it must be explicitly specified as described below:

-Subsampling and the layout of the color channels are inferred from the surface format.</p>
+Subsampling and the layout of the color channels are inferred from the surface format.

 ## Requirements
 | &nbsp; | &nbsp; |